heptarch/heptarch.github.io/projects.md

 These companies excel at making money, and for better or worse, Big Tech knows that while there's money in fundamental algorithms research, there's far more in strategic deployment, marketing, and product integration.
-To pick (a little unfairly) on Alphabet, this capitalist realpolitic is why it's making massive cuts to its moonshot factory, `X`.
+To pick (a little unfairly) on Alphabet, this capitalist realpolitik is why it's making massive cuts to its moonshot factory, `X`.

 At Bell Labs, Kelly made sure the theorists were in contact with the